stepleton/cameo/aphid/selector/MANUAL.md

   - `Selector: script 02 ` (note trailing space) under cache key `Sc`.
   - `Selector: script 03 ` (note trailing space) under cache key `Sd`.
-  - And so on for `03` through `21` and cache keys `Se` through `Sv` respectively, giving 22 scripts accessible to the `Load` command on any Cameo/Aphid device.
+  - And so on for `03` through `21` and cache keys `Se` through `Sv` respectively, giving 22 scripts accessible to the `Read` command on any Cameo/Aphid device.

 A more elaborate autoboot script could use several of these commands to prepare